 - Isolate Communication: Isolates do not share memory space with the main UI thread or other isolates.
 To communicate between isolates, you use message passing.
 Flutter provides the SendPort and ReceivePort classes to send and receive messages between isolates.

 - Isolate Lifespan: Isolates are independent entities with their own lifecycle.
 They are spawned when needed and terminated when their work is done or when explicitly killed.
-If an isolate is killed, it cannot be restarted.
+If you kill an isolate, it may cannot restart.
+They are important to Flutter background.

 - Dart Isolates vs. Android/iOS Threads: Dart programming language isolates are similar in concept to threads on Android or iOS, but they are more lightweight.
 While native threads come with significant overheads and can be expensive to create, Dart isolates are less expensive to spawn and have a minimal memory footprint.